KingWu/flutter_starter_kit/README.md

 ## Known Issues
 - [Unable to launch app on ios simulator with different flavours](https://github.com/flutter/flutter/issues/21335)

+## Migration Guide
+- If you wanna to use this project as your project' base, please read [migration guide](https://github.com/KingWu/flutter_starter_kit/wiki/Migration-Guide)

 ## Reference

 #### From other platform?